buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_4_Store_Data_On_Smart_Contract.md

 So, first thing we need is a function they can hit to wave at us!

 The blockchain = Think of it as a cloud provider, kinda like AWS, but it's owned by no one.
-It's ran by compute power from mining machines all over the world.
+It's run by compute power from mining machines all over the world.
 Usually these people are called miners and we pay them to run our code!

 A smart contract = Kinda like our server's code with different functions people can hit.